About the course

 Online information session

-Applicants who would like to learn more information about our programs, time schedule, content, and outcomes can register for an online meeting with our Program Director Judith Luman for free:
+Applicants who would like to learn more information about our programs, time schedule, content, and outcomes can register for an online meeting with our Director, please contact us: info@duhovkainstitut.cz

 What you will study